ampproject/amp.dev/_guides/analytics/analytics_basics.md

 ## User identification

-Websites use cookies to store information specific to a user using the browser.
+Websites use cookies to store information specific to a user in the browser.
 Cookies can be used to tell that a user has visited a site before.
 In AMP,
 pages can be served from either a publisher's website or a cache (like the Google AMP Cache).